How Oracle Java Licensing works:

 To review Oracle Java SE commercial feature usage is the wrong place to start; the question of whether you need a license or not will most likely be determined by a) reviewing your Java licensing agreement and b) your IT security policy that requires you to patch servers and desktops c)

-When you apply a security patch, you will be on the new licensing agreement (Oracle Java OTN SE), which allows no commercial usage.
+When you apply a security patch, you will be on the new licensing agreement (Oracle Java OTN SE), which does not allow commercial usage.

 Oracle Java SE OTN does it require a license for non-prod?